corticon/documentation/docs/Modeling-Rules/ruleflows/README.md

 ### Advanced Ruleflow features

-* **Nested Ruleflows**—you can reduce the complexity of large Ruleflows by breaking them into smaller, ‘child’ Ruleflows and adding them to the parent Ruleflow, referred to as “a Ruleflow in a Ruleflow.”&#x20;
+* **Nested Ruleflows**—you can reduce the complexity of large Ruleflows by breaking them into smaller, ‘child’ Ruleflows and adding them to the parent Ruleflow, referred to as “a Ruleflow in a Ruleflow.”
-* **Conditional Branching**—you can create branches in a Ruleflow, where the value of an attribute determines which branch the data is routed to.&#x20;
+* **Conditional Branching**—you can create branches in a Ruleflow, where the value of an attribute determines which branch the data is routed to.
-* **Subflows**—you can configure an Iteration for a Subflow to enable looping behavior.&#x20;
+* **Subflows**—you can configure an Iteration for a Subflow to enable looping behavior.
-* **Versioning**—you can assign Major and Minor Version number that the Server responds correctly to requests for the different versions.&#x20;
+* **Versioning**—you can assign Major and Minor Version number that the Server responds correctly to requests for the different versions.
-* **Effective Dates**—you can have identically named Ruleflows with slight variations that respond to requests only when in the specified date range.&#x20;
+* **Effective Dates**—you can have identically named Ruleflows with slight variations that respond to requests only when in the specified date range.
 * **Service Call-outs**—you can access Datasources to enrich your rules, and update databases

 ### Watch and Learn